swiftlang/sourcekit-lsp/Documentation/Configuration File.md

 - `generatedFilesPath: string`: Directory in which generated interfaces and macro expansions should be stored.
 - `backgroundIndexing: boolean`: Whether background indexing is enabled.
 - `backgroundPreparationMode: string`: Determines how background indexing should prepare a target.
 Possible values are:
-  - `build`: Build a target to prepare it
+  - `build`: Build a target to prepare it.
-  - `noLazy`: Prepare a target without generating object files but do not do lazy type checking and function body skipping
+  - `noLazy`: Prepare a target without generating object files but do not do lazy type checking and function body skipping.
-  - `enabled`: Prepare a target without generating object files and the like
+  - `enabled`: Prepare a target without generating object files and the like.
 - `cancelTextDocumentRequestsOnEditAndClose: boolean`: Whether sending a `textDocument/didChange` or `textDocument/didClose` notification for a document should cancel all pending requests for that document.
 - `experimentalFeatures: ("on-type-formatting")[]`: Experimental features that are enabled.